asher-lab/DevOps-Roadmap-Kit/Nexus: Artifact Repository Manager/README.md

 # Nexus BlobStore

 A binary large object (blob) store **provides object storage for components and assets**.
 One or many repositores or repository groups can use each blob store.
-By default, Nexus Repository automatically creates a file blob store named "default" in the directory during installation.
+By default, Nexus Repository automatically creates a file blob store named "default" in the directory during installation.<br>

 The file to be stored here are:
 1. File.
 File system level files.
 File that is hosted directly on the server.
 2. Cloud.
 Object Storage such as S3.

 **Terms**
 Blob Count = Number of blobs that are currently on the system.
-One can see the lists of those files in sonatypes blobs folder. (e.g. /opt/nexus/sonatypeworks/blobs/content then perform an ls command)
+One can see the lists of those files in sonatypes blobs folder. (e.g. /opt/nexus/sonatypeworks/blobs/content then perform an ls command)<br>
 **Important Reminders**
 Blob Store can't be modified and can't be deleted.